JROTC at CDH

 - Prepare high school students for responsible leadership roles in their community.

-- Teach active citizenship by making them aware of their rights and duties as Americans.
+- Teach students about active citizenship and their rights and duties as American citizens.

 - Enhance patriotism and encourage students to serve their country and community as informed citizens and leaders.

 There is absolutely no military obligation associated with JROTC, but those interested in military service will benefit from participation in JROTC.

 JROTC is a four-year coeducational program that is offered as an elective course each trimester.
 The JROTC curriculum is nationally accredited and designed to develop students in the areas of leadership, personal responsibility, citizenship, and service.
 The instructors combine theory and practice to enhance the students' experience.
 The coursework progresses through grades 9-12 so that students have the opportunity to model, lead and teach their peers.
 Four years of JROTC fulfills all CDH health and physical education requirements.

 To find out more about our course options and class details, download the JROTC curriculum.

 The Junior Reserve Officers' Corps (JROTC) is a very important and unique part of Cretin-Derham Hall.
 The program had its beginnings in 1917 when Brother Justinus Elzear added JROTC to the school's curriculum.
 The tradition of leadership that began over a century ago continues today.
 We have enjoyed an unbroken record of JROTC's highest award, Honor Unit with Distinction, since its inception in 1929-30.
 Our graduates are proven leaders in business, government, the church, and the military.